InfoSecInnovations/project-fantastic/server/src/help/actions.md

 *Optional*

-Values can be `"elevated"` or `"admin"`, if no role is specified the action will be available to all users.
+Values can be `elevated` or `admin`, if no role is specified the action will be available to all users.
 This can be overridden by individual functions.

 ## hosts